 IMPORTANT NOTE: Baking something as detailed as this stunning Christmas cake requires a fair amount of explanation to ensure you achieve baking success.

-Don't be intimidated by the lengthy recipe card, I just wanted to ensure you had all the tips and tricks you needed to get your yule log to turn out perfectly!
+Don't be intimidated by the lengthy recipe explanation, I just wanted to ensure you had all the tips and tricks you needed to get your yule log to turn out perfectly!

 Jump to: